 The TypeScript compiler automatically determines a source file's dependencies and includes those dependencies in the program being compiled.
 The determination is made from "reference comments" and module import declarations as follows:

-A comment of the form /// <reference path="…"/> adds a dependency on the source file specified in the path argument.
+A comment of the form /// <reference path="…"/> that occurs before the first token in a source file adds a dependency on the source file specified in the path argument.
 The path is resolved relative to the directory of the containing source file.

 A module import declaration that specifies a relative module name (section 11.3.1) resolves the name relative to the directory of the containing source file.
 If a source file with the resulting path and file extension '.ts' exists, that file is added as a dependency.
 Otherwise, if a source file with the resulting path and file extension '.d.ts' exists, that file is added as a dependency.